FREE Shipping on orders over $899

 • Blood transfusions in some cases.

 • Erythropoietin.
-This is a medication that helps the bone marrow to produce a greater number of blood cells and thereby transport more oxygen to all the tissues of the body.
+This is a medication that helps the bone marrow produce more blood cells and thus transport more oxygen to all the body's tissues.

 Foods for anemia

-Nutrition plays a fundamental role both in the treatment of anemia and in life after this disease; That is, having a healthy lifestyle where you have a diet that provides the necessary nutrients and requirements so that your body can function optimally while including physical activity in your daily routine.
+Nutrition plays a fundamental role in both the treatment of anemia and life after the disease; that is, maintaining a healthy lifestyle where you have a diet that provides the nutrients and requirements your body needs to function optimally while including physical activity in your daily routine.

-In the case of people with anemia, the diet they follow becomes just as important for their recovery as dietary supplements or medical check-ups.
-Through food we give the body “fuel” to be able to carry out all processes correctly, have energy and prevent diseases.
-If you have already received a diagnosis of anemia, this is the right time to approach a nutrition expert and be guided correctly to include foods rich in iron and vitamin B12; which will help you improve the levels of red blood cells in your body.
+For people with anemia, their diet is just as important for their recovery as nutritional supplements or medical checkups.
+Food is how we give the body "fuel" to carry out all its processes correctly, provide energy, and prevent disease.
+If you have already been diagnosed with anemia, this is the right time to consult a nutrition expert and receive guidance on how to include foods rich in iron and vitamin B12, which will help improve your red blood cell levels.

-According to Lic.
-Irishina Yañez Bahena , nutritionist, when you have anemia you have to give priority to certain foods in your diet.
-Foods with iron for anemia that can help you improve your iron intake are:
+According to nutritionist Irishina Yañez Bahena, who has anemia, you should prioritize certain foods in your diet.
+Foods with iron for anemia that can help you improve your iron intake include:

 • Orange